MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/left-control-panel.md

 > [!div class=mx-imgBorder]
 >![omni-channel consult](../../media/oc-usd-cc-consult.png "Omni-channel consult")

-You can use a keyboard shortcut to see the list of agents and/or the supervisor who are available for consultation.
+You can use a keyboard shortcut to see the list of agents and/or the supervisor who is available for consultation.
 Press the Slash (/) key and the letters C and O (**/+C+O**).

 ## Transfer the conversation